neelsg/lithium/docs/spec.md

     This statement ends at the end of this line

     This statement carries over to the next lines as the next lines
         have been indented

 An expression is part of a statement that can be evaluated without taking the rest of the statement into account.
 For instance, in the statement `a = b + c`, the `b + c` is an expression.

-## Keywords and operators
+## Keywords

 The following keywords are reserved: